- Guiding our learners

 Although extremely rare in the UK, terrorism is a danger to us all.
 The local communities can be threatened by a minority of people who encourage or glorify violence in the name of a political ideology or a religion.
 The most severe threat to the UK is currently from people returning from international war zones.
 Other threats include people who adopt racist or anti-religious views thereby stirring up hatred which can lead to violence.

 Safeguarding our learners

 As part of safeguarding our learners we would always encourage them to report any extremist material they see online using the red button below.

-We also ensure they have details of our Safeguarding leads, Gavin Smith and Michelle Pedder who can be reached on
+We also ensure they have details of our Safeguarding lead, Gavin Smith who can be reached on

 Our duty of care